 Projects

-Current collaborative activities include projects at ESPCI Paris addressing active biological systems in complex colloidal environments, including bacterial motility in structured and confined media and clay–RNA interactions relevant to prebiotic selection and origin-of-life scenarios.
+Current project activities include studies of active biological systems in complex colloidal environments, including bacterial motility in structured and confined media and clay–RNA interactions relevant to prebiotic selection and origin-of-life scenarios.

-Additional collaborations with the University of São Paulo (USP) apply artificial intelligence and machine-learning approaches together with molecular-dynamics simulations to complex soft-matter and materials systems, supporting structure–property relationships, dynamic behaviour analysis, and model-guided interpretation of experimental observations.
+Another research direction applies artificial intelligence, machine learning, and molecular-dynamics simulations to complex soft-matter and materials systems, supporting structure–property relationships, dynamic behaviour analysis, and model-guided interpretation of experimental observations.

-A further research line concerns plant-extract-based and bio-derived colloidal systems, with particular focus on Pickering emulsion science relevant to food and soft-matter applications.
-This work is carried out in collaboration with the University of Campinas (UNICAMP) and partners at NTNU and explores stabilisation mechanisms using natural extracts, notably Moringa oleifera.
-Beyond food-related systems, these studies also interface with hybrid material platforms combining bio-sourced and mineral components relevant to photonic and quantum-enabled technologies.
+Plant-extract-based and bio-derived colloidal systems represent a further research line, with particular focus on Pickering emulsion science relevant to food and soft-matter applications.
+This work explores stabilisation mechanisms using natural extracts, notably Moringa oleifera, and interfaces with hybrid material platforms combining bio-sourced and mineral components.

 Across projects, emphasis is placed on low-energy processing routes, self-organisation, and solution-based assembly, enabling scalable materials concepts without reliance on scarce or critical raw materials.

-Within collaborative projects, SCML International typically contributes through scientific coordination, conceptual development, experimental planning, data interpretation, and proposal development, while experimental execution is performed at partner laboratories or shared research facilities.
+SCML International typically contributes through scientific coordination, conceptual development, experimental planning, data interpretation, and proposal development, while experimental work is carried out with partner laboratories and shared research facilities.